• Skip to primary navigation

 We are also adding salt to our water for flavor.

-I know you might feel like you want to hurry up and get this breakfast done, but one thing that is very important to a good hash breakfast is time.
+I know you might want to hurry up and get this breakfast done, but time is very important to a good hash breakfast.
 We mostly cooked the potatoes during the parboil, but in the skillet is where we crisp everything up.

-It takes about twenty minutes over medium-high to get your potatoes nice and crispy.
+Getting your potatoes nice and crispy takes about twenty minutes over medium-high.
 Let your bacon grease liquify and then add your potatoes.
 Stir occasionally and make sure nothing ends up burnt.
 If things are getting a bit too dark, turn your heat down.

 And it makes sense, right?
-Hash is just a bunch of leftovers that are chopped up, headed, and combined together.
-Hash is just a great meal and really is not limited to breakfast, although we have associated the word with breakfast over time.
+Hash is just a bunch of leftovers that are chopped up, headed, and combined.
+Hash is just a great meal and really is not limited to breakfast.
+However, we have associated the word with breakfast over time.

 Migration to America